 The Versapro can be configured to perform a number of specific control functions.
-The following table outlines the available process functions for the dew point controller / monitor.
+The following table outlines the available process functions for the carbon controller / monitor.

 Function Description

-Dew Point Uses the millivolt and temperature signals
+Carbon Uses the millivolt and temperature

-from a zirconia sensor to calculate Dew
+signals from a zirconia sensor to

-Point concentrations and control to an Dew
+calculate carbon concentrations and

+controls to a carbon set point.
+Typically

+a direct process.

+Dew point Uses the millivolt and temperature

+signals from a zirconia sensor to

+calculate dew point and controls to a

-Point set point.
+dew point set point.
+Typically a reverse

+process.

-Linear Input A Uses the millivolt signal from a linear sensor
+Linear Input A Uses the millivolt signal from a linear

-connected to terminals +TC / -TC
+sensor connected to terminals +TC / -TC

-Linear Input B Uses the millivolt signal from a linear sensor
+Linear Input B Uses the millivolt signal from a line

-connected to terminals +MV / -MV
+sensor connected to terminals +MV / -

+MV